 - 1 tbsp cinnamon

-- Preheat oven to 350F and grease a bundt pan with grass-fed butter or coconut oil.
+- Preheat oven to 350F and grease a bundt pan with coconut oil or olive oil.

-- In a large mixing bowl, combine flour, cinnamon, baking powder, sea salt, and vanilla.
+- In a large mixing bowl, combine flour, cinnamon, baking powder, and sea salt.
 Set aside

-- Mix and combine with hands until it forms a large sticky dough ball.
-Set aside for a moment as you prepare the filling.
+- Set aside for a moment as you prepare the monkey bread filling.

-- Roll dough balls into 1 tbsp sized dough balls and dip into butter mixture, then place into bundt pan.
+- Using either a cookie scoop (preferred) or your hands, roll the batter into 1 tbsp sized dough balls and dip into butter, then into the coconut cinnamon sugar, then place the dough ball into the bundt pan.
 Repeat this pattern going all the way around the bundt pan and building the layers of the monkey bread.

-- Any remaining filling simply pour around all of the dough balls.
+- Any remaining butter and sugar, combined together and pour around all of the dough balls.

 - Place into the oven and bake for at least 40 minutes.